 - Large electricity companies are increasingly withdrawing from coal dependency to renewables.

-Climate change is a continuous threat that will bring in more disasters and extreme events if economies continue to rely on fossil fuels to meet its energy demands.
-Oil shale and tar sands are environmentally destructive, water and energy-intensive.
-Continuous extraction of oil from both oil shale and tar sands will throw away any hope of reducing carbon emissions.
+Climate change is a continuous threat that will bring more disasters and extreme events if economies continue to rely on fossil fuels to meet their energy demands.
+Oil shale and tar sands are environmentally destructive, water-intensive, and energy-intensive.
+Continuous extraction of oil from both oil shale and tar sands will destroy any hope of reducing carbon emissions. Â

-It is encouraging to know that Canada is slowing down oil extractions and investments due to its climate policies.
+It is encouraging to know that Canada is slowing down oil extractions and investments due to climate policies.

 Van Loon, J. (2017, March 25).
 Oil Sands and the Environment.
 Bloomberg [Article].
 Retrieved from https://www.bloomberg.com/quicktake/burning-bitumen